michael7nightingale/michael7nightingale/README.md

 - Learning regular expressions and tree-like datastructures on my own XML and HTML parser `Spicy` (https://github.com/michael7nightingale/spicy);

 Developed not so long ago:
+ - Test task for intern on Fast-API.
+It seemed to be a simple API, but I did the great views and app-architecture. (https://github.com/michael7nightingale/Test-task-FastAPI);
+ - FastAPI API for calculcations and sciences (https://github.com/michael7nightingale/Calculations-FastAPI-RESTful);
  - Fullstack web-application for physical and mathematical calculations on Django framework.
 The target was to make formulas calculations and building automatical. (https://github.com/michael7nightingale/Calculations-Django-Fullstack);
  - Version of web application for physical and mathematical calculations on FastAPI (https://github.com/michael7nightingale/Calculations-FastAPI-Fullstack);
  - Test-task in a loggisting company.
 Celebrations generator  with OenAI integration (https://github.com/michael7nightingale/Interview-task-1);